 While we didn’t take advantage of the included lunches in our package very often, we always made sure to be back on the ship by dinner time, which was usually around 7pm.
 Dinner is definitely the best meal of the day when you’re river cruising.
 Served in the casually elegant main restaurant, the hardest decision you’ll be faced with on the whole trip will be choosing which starter, main, and dessert you’d like to enjoy each evening.

 Regardless of where you eat, the dress code at dinner (and all other meals) is casual.
 No need to bring your fancy ball gown on this cruise!
-On the second to last evening of our cruise, there was a special dinner with more of a party atmosphere where you could dress a little nicer if you preferred, but it wasn’t required.
+On the last evening of our cruise, there was a special farewell dinner where you could dress a little nicer if you preferred, but it wasn’t required.

 *For guests with special dietary needs, you’ll want to contact Viking River Cruises before your trip and they’ll be happy to accommodate you at every meal.

 So the meals are delicious and all, but what if you get hungry in between meals?
 No worries.
 Viking has you covered.
 I felt like we were always being fed.
 We’d come back from an excursion, and there’d be a guy standing there with a platter of bacon-wrapped sausages to greet us.
 And if we were in the mood for something a little sweet or salty, cookies and crisps and other snack foods were always available at stations near the lounge.